Parametric approximation as open quantum systems problem: Perturbative expansion

-where $\Gamma = -i (\omega_A - \omega_c) + \frac12 \gamma$. \end{proposition} \begin{demo} Let us find the result of action of the commutation superoperator $[\mathcal{L}_0, \cdot \;]$ on all the combinations of the creation and annihilation operators which preserve the number of particles.
+Let us find the result of action of the commutation superoperator $[\mathcal{L}_0, \cdot \;]$ on all the combinations of the creation and annihilation operators which preserve the number of particles.
 Then, it will be easy to find all necessary combinations and coefficients.

 Quite similarly